 Pursuant to the sale, the Purchaser did not acquire the bankruptcy estate's causes of action.
-Moreover, after payment of administrative-expense claims and Class 2 pre-petition ordinary course trade payables, little cash will be available to pay the estate's other creditors, which includes iCare Medical Group, LLC ("iCare"), HPEC, Omega or the Endeavor Entities (as defined in the Plan and described below).
+Moreover, after payment of administrative-expense claims and Class 2 pre-petition ordinary course trade payables, little cash will be available to pay the estate's other creditors, which includes iCare Medical Group, LLC ("iCare"), HPEC, and Omega (as defined in the Plan and described below).

 Under the Plan, two "other" unsecured creditors-i.e., Highland Park and iCare-will be paid exclusively from the proceeds of estate causes of action.
-All estate assets that were not sold to Purchaser will be transferred to the Liquidating Trust to be liquidated, and the Liquidating Trust will be responsible for administering claims to the extent necessary.
-If the estate's causes of action are valuable, the Liquidating Trustee will use reasonable business and litigation judgment to convert such Estate Causes of Action into cash and distribute such cash pro rata among the Class 3 "other" creditors.
+All estate assets that were not sold to the Purchaser will be transferred to the Liquidating Trust to be liquidated, and the Liquidating Trust will be responsible for administering claims to the extent necessary.
+If the estate's causes of action are valuable, the Liquidating Trustee will use reasonable business and litigation judgment to convert such Estate Causes of Action into cash and distribute such cash pro rata among Highland Park and iCare, the Class 3 Unsecured Creditors.